The Great Gatsby Summary All Chapters: Complete Guide

 Chapter 6: The Real Jay Gatsby

 This chapter peels back more of Gatsby's mythology.
-A reporter visits Gatsby, hoping to write a story about him, but Gatsby deflects.
+Even so, a reporter visits Gatsby, hoping to write a story about him, but Gatsby deflects.
 Nick learns the truth about Gatsby's past from a man named Slagle, who knew him when he was Jimmy Gatz — a young man with grand ambitions and no money.

 Fitzgerald interrupts the narrative to tell Gatsby's origin story: as a teenager, Gatsby met a wealthy yacht owner named Dan Cody.
 Young Gatsby worked for him and was exposed to wealth for the first time.
-When Cody died, Gatsby inherited nothing (Cody's mistress got the money), but he got something more valuable: a taste for the good life and the ambition to obtain it.
+When Cody died, Gatsby inherited nothing (Cody's mistress got the money), but he got something more valuable: a taste for the good life and the ambition to obtain it The details matter here..

 Tom visits Gatsby's house for the first time.
 He and Gatsby circle each other warily.
-Also, tom is contemptuous of Gatsby's nouveau riche status and his obvious attempt to recreate himself.
+Tom is contemptuous of Gatsby's nouveau riche status and his obvious attempt to recreate himself.
 The tension between the two men is palpable.

 Chapter 7: The Confrontation

-It's the novel's turning point.
-Daisy and Gatsby's affair has been going on all summer.
-In practice, tom is suspicious.
-He figures out what's happening when he and Nick visit Gatsby's house and notice that Gatsby's lawn hasn't been mowed — a small detail that signals Gatsby's attention has shifted away from maintaining appearances Which is the point..
+This is the novel's turning point.
+Think about it: daisy and Gatsby's affair has been going on all summer.
+On the flip side, tom is suspicious.
+He figures out what's happening when he and Nick visit Gatsby's house and notice that Gatsby's lawn hasn't been mowed — a small detail that signals Gatsby's attention has shifted away from maintaining appearances.

 Tom forces everyone to go to New York together in one car.
-Practically speaking, along the way, Tom stops at Wilson's garage.
-Practically speaking, daisy rides with Gatsby; Tom, Nick, and Jordan follow in another car.
+Daisy rides with Gatsby; Tom, Nick, and Jordan follow in another car.
+Along the way, Tom stops at Wilson's garage.
 Wilson is despondent — Myrtle has discovered Tom isn't going to leave his wife, and she's been crying.

 They continue to a hotel suite in New York.
+Gatsby loses his composure and demands that Daisy say she never loved Tom — which she can't do.
+Daisy wavers.
 The confrontation happens: Tom attacks Gatsby's dreams, calling him a liar and a criminal.
-Daisy wavers.
-Gatsby loses his composure and demands that Daisy say she never loved Tom — which she can't do.
-The affair is over And that's really what it comes down to..
+The affair is over And that's really what it comes down to.
+Simple as that..

 On the way back, Daisy is driving Gatsby's car (the "death car") and hits and kills Myrtle Wilson.
 She doesn't stop.
 Gatsby takes the blame to protect her.